vo1dw4lker/stego/README.md

 # steGo

-steGo is a steganography tool that allows you to hide files in images.
-It is written in Go and uses the `image` package to manipulate images.
+steGo is a steganography tool that allows you to hide plain or encrypted text in images.
+It uses `image` package to read and write images and `crypto` package to encrypt and decrypt text.

 ## Installation